Tabar Island: Geography

-The islands can only be reached by ship as they do not have an airport, the neighboring Tatau Island is on the other side of the barely distant canal that separates the islands.
+The islands can only be reached by ship or chartered amphibian aircraft as they do not have an airport.
+The neighboring Tatau Island is on the other side of the narrow strait from Tabar that separates the islands.

 History

-The island has probably been inhabited by melanesians since about 1500 BC.
+The island has been inhabited by Melanesians since about 1500 BC.
 It was charted by Dutch captains Jacob Le Maire and Willem Corneliszoon Schouten in June 1616 and then named "Gardner Islands".
 They were later visited by Abel Tasman who then dubbed the area to the "Visser Islands".

 The area came under German sovereignty in 1885 as part of German New Guinea.
 The area was managed initially by the German New Guinea Company.